Find My Cancer Drug

 This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
 Therefore, it is recommended that the medication be discontinued prior to any surgery.
 In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 Everolimus can cause pneumonitis, an inflammation of the lung tissue that is not caused by infection.
 You should notify your healthcare team right away if you notice worsening cough, shortness of breath or difficulty breathing or wheezing.
 If your healthcare provider suspects pneumonitis, he or she may decide to lower your dose or treat your symptoms with a steroid medication.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe your sperm is affected.
+Effective birth control is necessary during treatment and for at least 8 weeks after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 KeywordsClick on any of these terms for more related articles

 October 09, 2013